 DESCRIPTION: The year was coming to a close, and the founders of Operation ASHA (OpASHA), Sandeep Ahuja, CEO, and Shelly Batra, President, were looking back on their accomplishments — 2012 had been a great year for the non-governmental organization (NGO).
 OpASHA had won the Wall Street Journal Technology Innovation Award for the health care category.
 Bill Gates tweeted “@MSFTResearch has teamed up with @OperationASHA to fight#TB in India.
 Better data = better outcomes.”

 The publicity enhanced OpASHA’s profile, but Ahuja and Batra worried about sustainability.
 While the government of India provided funding for diagnostics and medicines, financial support for health care start-ups was rarely offered.
 Funding gaps constrained scalability.
 Lobbying the government for support was one route, but Ahuja wondered if OpASHA could leverage its key assets and capabilities to generate additional sources of revenue.

-After discussing this case, students will be able to:
+After reading and discussing this case, students should be able to:

 Sales Rank: #154